Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 With the majority of outliers removed from the candidate sample, we now train the multi-band CNN to identify the most promising LAB candidates.

 We begin by extracting the training-set images.
-The positive class consists of the 70 Prescott et al. (2012) priority candidates classified by our XGBoost model with a probability greater than or equal to 0.9.
-The remaining five confirmed LABs are reserved for testing.
-At the same time, we save the non-priority LABs from our training set so that, after CNN training, we can identify which of these should be considered final candidates.
+The positive class consists of the 70 `Prescott et al 2012 <https://ui.adsabs.harvard.edu/abs/2012ApJ...748..125P/abstract>`_ priority candidates classified by our XGBoost model with a probability greater than or equal to 0.9.
+The five confirmed LABs are reserved for testing.
+At the same time, we save the non-priority LABs from our training set that also made it through the pipeline, so that after CNN training, we can identify which of these should be considered final candidates.
 For computational efficiency, we also extract 3,800 random objects from our initial candidate sample to form the negative class.

 .. code-block:: python